Family and Medical Leave (FMLA)

 When an employee takes FMLA leave because of the employee's own serious medical condition or pregnancy, the employee must substitute any unused sick leave, 50% of PTO, and/or short-term disability leave in that order for any (otherwise) unpaid FMLA leave.
 Employees will only be paid for the time they have available not to exceed six (6) months or one hundred thirty-two (132) consecutive work days including sick leave, paid time off and short-term disability.
 If the certification states that the employee must be out longer for an approved medical reason, he/she may apply for Long-Term Disability (Policy 405), a leave as an accommodation under the Affordable Care Act, or a Leave of Absence Without Pay (Policy 616).

-Employees may use up to 5 sick days in a fiscal year for approved leaves for reasons other than the employee's own serious health condition or pregnancy (paternity, adoption, foster care and care of a family member with a serious health condition).
+Employees may use up to 5 sick days in a calendar year for approved leaves for reasons other than the employee's own serious health condition or pregnancy (paternity, adoption, foster care and care of a family member with a serious health condition).
 Employees must substitute unused PTO for the leave unless they notify their business administrator that they want to retain 50% of their PTO balance.

 The University will designate an employee's use of paid leave as FMLA leave based on the information provided by the employee's department.
 Paid leave that is substituted for unpaid leave will be counted toward the 12 weeks of FMLA leave.